-Lepakshi is a small village in Anantapur district of Andhra Pradesh, and it’s popular for it’s cultural diversity.
+Lepakshi is a small village in the Anantapur district of Andhra Pradesh, and it’s popular for its cultural diversity.
 So, what is Lepakshi famous for?
-It’s home to the popular Veerabhadra Swamy Temple, better know as the Lepakshi temple.
-Lepakshi temple from Bangalore is a great spot for one day trip, since the distance is just around 123 km!
+It’s home to the popular Veerabhadra Swamy Temple, better known as the Lepakshi temple.
+Lepakshi temple from Bangalore is a great spot for one day trip since the distance is just around 123 km!
 It’s always better to make your own trip to Lepakshi, but you can also find frequent KSRTC buses from Bangalore to Lepakshi.
-This is one of the top places to visit from Bangalore.
+This makes Lepakshi one of the best places to visit from Bangalore.

 Route to Lepakshi Temple from Bangalore